Azure/azure-service-operator/docs/hugo/content/design/ADR-2024-04-RoleAssignment-UUID-Generation.md

 **Pro**: User does not have to do anything

-**Con**: Moving resource with same name between multiple ASO instances would require a workaround **Con**: Webhooks don't have information about subscriptionID
+**Con**: Moving resource with same name between older to newer ASO version would require a workaround **Con**: Webhooks don't have information about subscriptionID

+## Decision

+Recommendation: Option 2 - Using annotations

+We retain how the resource shape looks like and suggest using annotation for the users running into the edge case.

 ## Status